ihavalyova/DiAtomic/Diatom.tex.md

   - the smallest and the largest value of the selected range of eigenvalues - only the eigenvalues with values between these two numbers and the corresponding eigenvectors will be returned

-  - iterable with 2 integer or float numbers - the smallest and the largest value
+  - iterable if type list/tuple with 2 integer or float numbers - the smallest and the largest value

     ```python
     mlevels.calculate_levels(energy_subset_value=(1000., 3000.))